Vinsi/ios-team/docs/new_project_guide.md

 ## General rules

 1. We make use of `Makefiles` in our projects to performs tasks
-2. We make use of [fastlane scan](https://github.com/fastlane/fastlane/tree/master/scan) in our projects to run tests
+2. We make use of [fastlane scan](https://github.com/fastlane/fastlane/tree/master/scan) in our projects to run tests.
 3. We make use of [Danger](danger.systems) in our projects to lint PR according to the rules
 4. We use git submodules, Bundler and CocoaPods for dependencies

+## Useful bits of information

+* For information about why we're splitting the build and test phase read: [xcodebuild](http://shashikantjagtap.net/speed-ios-ci-using-test-without-building-xctestrun-fastlane/) and [circle ci](https://discuss.circleci.com/t/xcode-exit-code-65/4284)

 ## How to set up a project